Educator Burnout Therapy in Olathe & Online Across Kansas

 Why Burnout Is So Common for Teachers

-• Managing behavior and learning needs
+• Playing Whack-a-Mole between managing behavior and meeting students’ learning needs

-• Supporting students through trauma, stress, or instability
+• Supporting students through trauma, stress, or instability that they carry in from outside school

 Over time, this level of responsibility can overwhelm your nervous system.
 Burnout isn’t about not loving your job enough — it’s about being human in a system that rarely slows down.